Khed, Ratnagiri: Transport

 Khed lies off National Highway NH-66, popularly known as Mumbai-Goa Highway, which connects Khed with cities like Mangalore, Panaji, Madgaon, Karwar and Udupi.
 The Bharna Naka – Khed road, part of state highway SH-106, connects NH-66 to the town of Khed.
 Khed has a railway station on the Konkan Railway line and a Maharashtra State Road Transport Corporation (MSRTC) bus station connecting Khed taluka to major cities in Maharashtra.
 Khed railway station connects three talukas (Dapoli, Mandangad, and Khed) to the railway map of India.

 Tourism

-Apart from its natural environment, Khed has several tourist attractions that draw visitors.
-The Parashuram Temple, dedicated to Lord Parashuram, is a significant religious site known for its architecture.

-Kalki devi temple is one of the most visited site by devotees.
+Kalki devi temple is one of the most visited sites by devotees.

-The Unhavare hot springs, located nearby, are another tourist attraction, believed to have therapeutic properties.

-The jagbudi River, which flows through Khed, provides opportunities for boating and fishing.
-The nearby Sahyadri mountains are visited by trekkers and nature enthusiasts.